The Corn Is Green (1945 film): Production

 It was the film debut of John Dall.

 Reception

 Critical reviews

 In The Nation in 1945, critic James Agee wrote, "I like and respect Miss Davis as a most unusually sincere and hard-working actress, and I have seen her play extremely well; but I did not find much in this performance to bring one beyond liking, respect, and, I am afraid, a kind of sympathy which no healthily functioning artist needs ...
 To be sure, the role is not a deeply perceived or well-written one, and the whole play seems stolid and weak."
-Pauline Kael commented, "Lacking the moral authority of age and the solidity, Davis substituted an air of pedantic refinement that is too thin-spirited for the material.
+Decades later, Pauline Kael commented, "Lacking the moral authority of age and the solidity, Davis substituted an air of pedantic refinement that is too thin-spirited for the material.
 The film lingers in the memory anyway ... the director, Irving Rapper, rose to the occasion, and the supporting players ... have stronger personalities than in most Davis films."

 Box office

 According to financial records at Warner Bros., the film earned $2,202,000 domestically and $1,447,000 foreign.